hanselowski/embedding_decomp/Readme.md

 ### Run experiments

-In order to run the experiments from the paper run the following jupyter botebooks:
+In order to reproduce the experiments from the paper run the following jupyter notebooks: